Itsmanikandan73/Itsmanikandan73/README.md

 ---

 ### Training Grounds
-I practice my skill and learn new technique on following platforms:
+I practice my skills and learn new techniques on the following platforms:

 * **TryHackMe**
 * **HackTheBox**